MuzzammilShah/Road-to-GPT/README.md

 ## Hello, Welcome to my Road to GPT Documentation site!

 ### 👋🏻About Me
-I am Muhammed Muzzammil Shah, currently working as a Junior Software Engineer at a startup.
+I am Muhammed Muzzammil Shah, currently working as a Junior AI Software Engineer at a startup.
 My primary focus is on implementing Artificial Intelligence and Machine Learning solutions.

 If you would like to learn more about me, please feel free to visit my [official website](https://muhammedshah.com)!